Welcome to the Penryn Branch of The Royal British Legion

 The Royal British Legion is the UK's leading Armed Forces charity and one of its largest membership organisations.
 Members get together through the network of branches and clubs all over the country and overseas to participate in social, fundraising and welfare activities.

-Penryn Branch meets at 7.30pm on the first Wednesday of each month from February to November inclusive at the Penryn Bowling Club Quay Hill, Penryn.
+Penryn Branch meets at 7.30pm on the first Wednesday of each month (excluding January) at the Penryn Bowling Club Quay Hill, Penryn.

 Message from the National Chairman